isomerpages/csc-corp/pages/faq.md

 <p>CSC’s decision on the waiver is final, and no further appeals will be considered.
 More information on the No-show process is linked&nbsp;
 <a target="_blank" href="https://go.gov.sg/no-show-appeal">here</a>.</p>

-<p>For in-person programmes that are not milestone programmes, officers will still need to take their attendance by scanning their NRICs at any kiosk found on levels 1 to 5, until the next launch phase in 2 January 2024 for all programmes.</p>
+<p> (For in-person programmes that are not milestone programmes, officers will still need to take their attendance by scanning their NRICs at one of the kiosks found in levels 1, 3 and 4, until the next launch phase in 2 January 2024 for all programmes. )</p>

-<p class="mini-header">Where to get assistance</p>
+<p class="mini-header">Where to Get Assistance</p>

 <p>Officers can email us at <a target="_blank" href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
 If they require assistance on the day of their programme, they can approach the Trainers or Programme Administrators.</p>